xinwenfu/GenCyber/KeepItSimple/README.md

 with socket.create_connection((HOST, PORT)) as fd:
     fd.sendall(PAYLOAD)
 ```

+Apparently, a lot of training is need to program the Python code.
+Asking customers to program a tool is non-sense.
+This is the worst way of helping customers in penetration testing.

+### Using metasploit

 is using metasploit so minus plus you
 have to run a few commands a lot of